9 Foods to Eat for a Healthy Brain

 Curcumin is a neuroprotective agent capable of crossing your blood-brain barrier, as well as inhibiting and breaking up the destructive beta amyloids that can accumulate in the brains of Alzheimer’s patients.14 It can also boost memory and stimulate new cell growth in the brain.15

 Celery contains a plant compound called luteolin.
-It is from a family of plant molecule that you may now be familiar with — flavanoids!
+It is from a family of plant molecules that you may now be familiar with — flavanoids!
 Luteolin inhibits the release of inflammatory molecules in the brain.
 One study found that luteolin reduced inflammation triggered by a certain kind of bacteria that damages cells, while another study showed the anti-inflammatory effects of luteolin in the brain from drinking water infused with the flavonoid.16 Specifically, it impacted the part of the brain responsible for memory and cognitive ability, the hippocampus.
 Although studies continue to be done on the benefits of luteolin on brain health, there’s no harm in adding the nutritious vegetable to your diet for its many other benefits (it also contains prebiotic fiber)!

 Making plain celery juice is pretty easy, but you can also add it to smoothies or other juices.
 I also like to enjoy celery sticks with homemade dips or a spoonful of tigernut butter.
 Celery leaves are great, too and can be added to smoothies or used as a garnish.